andersonvc/droneswarm/README.md

 cargo run --release --bin train -- --help          # Training options cargo test --workspace --exclude wasm-lib          # Run tests
 ```

+## Disclaimer

+This project is a research and educational tool.
+It does not contain controlled technology — the simulator is a simple 2D physics engine, and all autonomy and RL techniques are derived from publicly available academic literature.
+Drone combat serves as the problem domain because it makes multi-agent coordination tangible and easy to evaluate, but the underlying architecture is domain-agnostic.
+The same approach generalizes to any cooperative multi-agent setting: logistics fleets, search and rescue, environmental monitoring, warehouse robotics, etc.

 ## License